Frequently Asked Questions

 No, you do not need to reside in a particular county to receive services.

 CalFresh application assistance is available through the Gavilan College Food Pantry.
-You may contact the Food Pantry directly at (408) 852-2855 for more information.
-You may also apply online at getcalfresh.org or within your county Social Services office.
+You may contact the Food Pantry directly at (408) 852-2855 or email firstname.lastname@example.org for more information.
+You may also apply online or within your county Social Services office.

-3. Do I have to be a full time student to be part of fresh success?
+- Do I have to be a full-time student to be part of Fresh Success

-No, Fresh Success does not have a unit minimum requirement.
+No, Fresh Success does not have a minimum units requirement.

-No, we disburse services such as textbook voucher, transportation and other services within months students meet the eligibility requirements.
+No. We distribute services such as textbook voucher, transportation, and other services within months students meet the eligibility requirements.
 If a student becomes ineligible in a future month, he/she is not responsible for returning or reimbursing the program.
 However, current students who meet all eligibility requirements and fail or withdraw from classes may be required to return their books.

-No, you may self-refer to the CalWORKs program by stopping by our office or calling us at (408) 852-2838.
+No, you may self-refer to the CalWORKs program by stopping by our office located in LI 135 or calling us at (408) 852-2838.
 Once our office identifies that you are eligible we will work with you through the county processes.